Crowbar (wrestler): NWA Total Nonstop Action (2002–2003; 2013)

 In 2002, Ford, under the new name Tempest, joined NWA Total Nonstop Action and became a part of Father James Mitchell's stable, The New Church.
 During his stint in TNA, Tempest took part in TNA's first and only Hard 10 Tournament, losing in the first round to The Sandman, who later went on to win the tournament.
 He returned in 2013 at the One Night Only show, Hardcore Justice 2 in a Hardcore Battle Royale that was won by Shark Boy.

 All Elite Wrestling (2021)

-Crowbar appeared with All Elite Wrestling on October 11, 2021 on an episode of AEW Dark: Elevation in Philadelphia, losing to Joey Janela.
+Crowbar appeared with All Elite Wrestling on October 11, 2021, on an episode of AEW Dark: Elevation in Philadelphia, losing to Joey Janela.
 The match featured a cameo appearance by The Blue Meanie, with the two ECW alumni giving a "shoot" promo afterwards.

-SCW (2022-present)

-Crowbar stole the Timeless gimmick sometime between 2021-2022, which grinded the gears of the REAL Timeless One.
-The two feuded on the Southern independent circuit.
-On May 5, 2022, The Timeless One defeated Crowbar, and Shane Romines for the TSW National Attorney’s Intercontinental Television Global World Heavyweight Championship in under 2 minutes.

 Professional wrestling style and persona

 Ford's style of wrestling is hardcore, that of his idol Terry Funk.
 He will occasionally jump from elevated locations and use weapons, most notably the crowbar.
 His finishing moves are the Sitout Front Suplex, which he calls the "Mindbender", and the inverted DDT, which he calls "The Eye of the Storm".
 Other moves he uses frequently are the Northern Lights Suplex, Catapult Splash, Catapult Leg Drop, La Quebrada, the Pescado, and the use of a crowbar as a signature weapon.